 Leopard geckos are available in a wide variety of morphs, and each one has unique characteristics.
 When determining yours, look at some of the major characteristics to narrow down where your pet fits.

-Read on to learn more about how to tell what morph your leopard gecko is.
+Read on to learn more about telling what morph your leopard gecko is.

 How Can I Tell What Morph My Leopard Gecko Is?

-There are currently said to be over 100 morphs with different colors, patterns, and more identifiable characteristics.
+There are currently over 100 morphs with different colors, patterns, and more identifiable characteristics.

 Some of the main characteristics you will be able to look for are the base color of the skin, the arrangement of black spots, or even the lack of color or patterns.

-Here are a few examples of things you will be able to look at to identify your leopard gecko morph correctly.
+Here are a few examples of things you will look at to identify your leopard gecko morph correctly.

 If you have a leopard gecko without any pattern, you could have a kind of blizzard morph Leo or a patternless morph.

 Carrot tail morphs have earned their name from an identifiable bright orange tail.